Britain's FTSE advances as M&S surges

 LONDON, April 2 Britain's top share index pushed higher on Thursday, helped by a surge in the shares of retailer Marks & Spencer, which reported its best non-food sales performance for nearly four years.

-The blue-chip FTSE 100 index ended up 0.4 percent at 6,833.46 points, with volumes relatively thin ahead of the Easter holiday break.
+The blue-chip FTSE 100 index rose 0.2 percent to 6,825.11 points going into the close of the trading session, with volumes relatively thin ahead of the Easter holiday break.

-M&S jumped 4.4 percent, making it one of the best-performing FTSE 100 stocks in percentage terms.
+M&S jumped 5.1 percent, making it the best-performing FTSE 100 stock in percentage terms.

 The retailer said sales of general merchandise, spanning clothing, footwear and homewares, at stores open for more than a year rose 0.7 percent in the 13 weeks to March 28, its fiscal fourth quarter.